officiallysidsingh/Login-Fullstack/Readme.md

 - Morgan for logging the requests
 - Multer for storing images on the Database.
 - OTP Generator to generate OTP for Password Reset.

+## Steps To Setup On Local Machine

+1. Go to the server directory from terminal using the command `cd server`.
+2. Install all the dependencies using the `npm install` command.
+3. Make a .env file and configure all the Environment Variables as given in the .env.example file inside server directory.
+4. Now run the server using the command `npm run dev`.
+5. While keeping the server running open another terminal and go to the client directory using the command `cd client`.
+6. Install all the dependencies using the `npm install` command.
+7. Make a .env file and configure all the Environment Variables as given in the .env.example file inside client directory.
+8. Now run the client app using the command `npm run dev` and go to the url given in terminal to see the application.